 "Let me go!
 My parents need me!"
 Her muffled voice managed to be clear enough.

 "They're gone Granger."
 The voice belonged to a boy.
 It sounded familiar but in an offset tone, as if it was trying to disguise itself from her.
-The hand was removed, but Hermione was still pinned to the floor, hands trapped.
+The hand was removed from her mouth, but Hermione was still pinned to the floor, hands trapped.

 "They're not!"
 She whispered doubtfully.
 "They can't be."

 "I saw it, okay?
 They're dead."
 He let go of her entire body, but before she could move to see his face Death Eaters began exiting the house, searching the backyard for her.